doasync/exists-webpack-plugin/README.md

 }
 ```

-The example above emits an error if `output.path` from Webpack configuration already exists.
+The example above emits an error and stops Webpack if `output.path` from your configuration already exists.
-You can also add `failOnError: true` option to fail early and stop Webpack.
-This helps to force developer
-to change dist folder somehow and do not overwrite files.

 Options
 -------------------